 One of the most common arguments atheists challenge Christians with is the so-called “problem of pain.”
 If there’s an all-powerful, loving God, why do bad things happen?
 Well, the believer can turn right around and challenge the atheist: “In your worldview, by what standard do you define good or bad things?”

-Now, in the evolutionary tale death is the hero of the plot.
+In the evolutionary tale, death is the hero of the plot.
 In this view, humans are on this planet because of millions of years of death, extinction, disease, carnivory, and suffering.
 By evolutionary estimation, 99.9% of all the species that have walked, swam, or flown on Earth are now extinct.
 Many of these creatures died in the supposed five major extinction events, each of which is assumed to have killed at least three-quarters of the species on Earth at the time.
 These extinction events, and extinction in general, are thought to have allowed new species to dominate the globe for a time.
 So in an evolutionary view of life, death and extinction really are responsible for the arrival of mankind.
 So rather than shun death, we should thank death for getting us here.

 Atheism and its inherent teaching of evolution cannot provide a satisfactory answer to the problem of good and bad